goadesign/goa/README.md

 ### Vendoring

 Because goa generates and compiles code `dep` is not able to properly identify all the dependencies when running `dep init` in a goa project.
-The symptoms manifest themselves when running `goa gen`, the error is:
+The symptoms manifest themselves when running `goa gen`:

 ```
 exit status 1